They Live

-They Live is a 1988 American science fiction action horror film written and directed by John Carpenter, based on the 1963 short story "Eight O'Clock in the Morning" by Ray Nelson.
-Starring Roddy Piper, Keith David, and Meg Foster, the film follows an unnamed drifter who discovers through special sunglasses that the ruling class are aliens concealing their appearance and manipulating people to consume, breed, and conform to the status quo via subliminal messages in mass media.
+They Live is a 1988 American satirical science fiction film written, directed, and scored by John Carpenter, and starring Roddy Piper, Keith David, and Meg Foster.
+Based on the 1963 short story "Eight O'Clock in the Morning" by Ray Nelson, the film follows a drifter who discovers through special sunglasses that the ruling class are aliens concealing their appearance and manipulating people to consume, breed, and conform to the status quo via subliminal messages in mass media.

 Having acquired the film rights to the Nelson-penned short story prior to the production of They Live, Carpenter used the story as the basis for the screenplay's structure, which he wrote under the pseudonym "Frank Armitage".
 Carpenter has stated that the themes of They Live stemmed from his dissatisfaction with the economic policies of then-U.S. President Ronald Reagan, as well as what Carpenter saw as increasing commercialization in both popular culture and politics.

-They Live was a minor success upon release, debuting at #1 at the North American box office.
+They Live was a minor success upon release, debuting at number 1 at the North American box office.
 It initially received negative reviews from critics, who lambasted its social commentary, writing, and acting; however, it later gained a cult following and experienced a significantly more favorable critical reception.
-It is now regarded by many as one of Carpenter’s best films.
+It is now regarded by many as one of Carpenter's best films.
 The film has also entered the pop culture lexicon, notably having a lasting effect on street art (particularly that of Shepard Fairey).
-A nearly six-minute sequence in which the protagonists brawl in an alley has made appearances on all-time lists for best fight scenes.

 Plot

-A homeless drifter—credited as "Nada"—comes to Los Angeles in search of a job.
-While out on the street, he sees a street preacher warning that "they" have recruited the rich and powerful to control humanity.
-Nada finds employment at a construction site and is befriended by coworker Frank, who invites him to live in a shanty town soup kitchen led by a man named Gilbert.
+Nada, a homeless man, comes to Los Angeles, California in pursuit of a job, where he spots a preacher warning that "they" have recruited the rich and powerful to control humanity.
+He finds employment at a construction site and befriends his coworker Frank, who invites him to live in a shantytown near a church, where he meets their community leader, Gilbert.